TritonDataCenter/sdc-cnapi/docs/static.md

  * If the `last_heartbeat` is not stale (more on this below), it does nothing for this server.

- * If CNAPI has not written data for this server before, it tries to add/update an entry to the `cnapi_status` bucket in moray.
+ * If CNAPI has not previously written data for this server, it tries to add/update an entry to the `cnapi_status` bucket in moray.
 If successful, it will also try to update the server's `status` property to `running`.

  * If the `last_heartbeat` is stale, it tries to update the `cnapi_status` bucket in moray with the last last\_heartbeat value this CNAPI has seen.